openrewrite/rewrite-docs/reference/rewrite-maven-plugin.md

 {% endhint %}

 {% hint style="info" %}
-In some circumstances, depending on how your project pom.xml is configured, you may get a [`NoPluginFoundForPrefixException`](https://cwiki.apache.org/confluence/display/MAVEN/NoPluginFoundForPrefixException).
-The root cause for this varies from pom.xml to pom.xml.
+In some circumstances, depending on how your project `pom.xml` is configured, you may get a [`NoPluginFoundForPrefixException`](https://cwiki.apache.org/confluence/display/MAVEN/NoPluginFoundForPrefixException).
+The root cause for this varies from `pom.xml` to `pom.xml`.
 In any case, as a quick fix to get unstuck, try referencing the fully-qualified rewrite-maven-plugin coordinates instead of the shorthand prefix.
 That is, try using `mvn org.openrewrite.maven:rewrite-maven-plugin:GOAL` (such as `mvn org.openrewrite.maven:rewrite-maven-plugin:run`, etc.) rather than `mvn rewrite:GOAL`.
 {% endhint %}

 ## Plugin configuration

-It generally makes sense to apply the plugin to the root pom.xml in a repository so that the configuration applies to each project in a multi-module project.
+It generally makes sense to apply the plugin to the root `pom.xml` in a repository so that the configuration applies to each project in a multi-module project.
 The configuration block below contains an example of every configuration option.
+You may also find it beneficial to [check out the auto-generated rewrite-maven-plugin documentation](https://openrewrite.github.io/rewrite-maven-plugin/run-mojo.html) which contains `type` information among other things.

 * `activeRecipes` - Explicitly turns on recipes by name (the name given in the `specs.openrewrite.org/v1beta/recipe` resource).
 No recipe is run unless explicitly turned on with this setting.
 You can set `activeRecipes` ad-hoc directly on the command line using `-Drewrite.activeRecipes=an.example.Recipe0,an.example.Recipe1`.
 For example, `mvn rewrite:run -Drewrite.activeRecipes=an.example.Recipe0`.
 * `activeStyles` - Explicitly turns on a style by name (the name given in the `specs.openrewrite.org/v1beta/style` resource).
 No style is applied unless explicitly turned on with this setting.
 This can be invoked ad-hoc directly on the command line using `-Drewrite.activeStyles=an.example.Style0,an.example.Style1`.
 For example, `mvn rewrite:run -Drewrite.activeStyles=an.example.Style0`.